Chen-Tang-2015/office-content-pr/ux guidelines/add-ins/OfficeAddInFabric.md

-#Using Office UI Fabric in Add-Ins
+#Use Office UI Fabric in Office Add-ins

-If you are building an Office Add-In we encourage you to use Office UI Fabric to create your user experience.
+If you are building an Office Add-in, we encourage you to use Office UI Fabric to create your user experience.
 The following steps walk you through the basics.

-##1.- Setup
+##1.
+Set up Fabric
-Add the following lines to your HTML on the head section to reference Fabric from the CDN:
+Add the following lines to your HTML on the head section to reference Fabric from the CDN.

 UPDATE THESE LINKS!!!!!!!

      <link rel="stylesheet" href="https://appsforoffice.microsoft.com/fabric/1.0/css/fabric.min.css">
      <link rel="stylesheet" href="https://appsforoffice.microsoft.com/fabric/1.0/css/fabric.components.min.css">

-##2.- Using Icons and Fonts
+##2.
+Use Fabric icons and fonts
 Using icons is super simple.
 All you have to do is use an "i" element and reference the appropriate classes.
-You can control the size of the icon by changing the font-size:
+You can control the size of the icon by changing the font size.

     <i class="ms-Icon ms-Icon--group" style="font-size:xx-large" aria-hidden="true"></i>

-##3.- Using styles for simple components
+##3.
+Use styles for simple components
-Fabric comes with styles for various different UI elements such as buttons, checkboxes, etc. All you have to do is to reference the appropiate classes to add the corresponding style.
-For example:
+Fabric comes with styles for various UI elements, such as buttons and checkboxes.
+All you have to do is reference the appropriate classes to add the corresponding style, as shown in the following example.

     <button class="ms-Button" id="get-data-from-selection">
     <span class="ms-Button-icon"><i class="ms-Icon ms-Icon--plus"></i></span>